You can check your eligibility for a credit card without having to apply for it, so you can reduce the risk of being rejected for a card.

 You will normally need to provide a few personal details (typically name, address history and employment status) and it will score your chances of successfully applying for one or many credit cards.

-There is no guarantee you will get a credit card if you apply for it.
-If you make too many applications for credit cards, or your application is rejected, it will negatively affect your credit score.
+There's no guarantee you will get a credit card if you apply for it.
+If you make too many applications for credit cards, or your application is rejected, it will negatively affect your credit score and you won't end up with the credit you were applying for anyway.

-An eligibility checker can reduce the risk of damaging your credit score, by giving you the knowledge of which credit cards you have a higher chance of being accepted for.
+An eligibility checker can reduce the risk of damaging your credit score, by giving you the knowledge of which credit cards you have a higher chance of being offered.

-A eligibility checker uses the information you provide to run a ‘soft’ credit check.
-This will provide an estimate the likelihood of you being accepted for a credit card.
+An eligibility checker uses the information you provide to run a ‘soft’ credit check.
+This will provide an estimate of the likelihood of you being accepted for a credit card.

-Most credit eligibility checking tools are in some way affiliated with or 'powered' by credit referencing agencies or their subsidiaries (in essence Experian, Equifax, Callcredit).
+Most credit eligibility checking tools are in some way affiliated with or 'powered' by credit referencing agencies or their subsidiaries (in essence Experian, Equifax, TransUnion).

 However, depending on the eligibility checker, it may not have access to the acceptance criteria of all cards on the market so some cards may appear as 'not rated'.
 This does not mean you won't be able to successfully apply for this card, just that it's not possible to estimate the likelihood of you being accepted.